-(a) Abusive conduct generally.
-It is an abusive telemarketing act or practice and a violation of this Rule for any seller or telemarketer to engage in the following conduct:

-(1) Threats, intimidation, or the use of profane or obscene language:

-(2) Requesting or receiving payment of any fee or consideration for goods or services represented to remove derogatory information from, or improve, a person's credit history, credit record, or credit rating until:

-(i) The time frame in which the seller has represented all of the goods or services will be provided to that person has expired; and

-- (ii) The seller has provided the person with documentation in the form of a consumer report from a consumer reporting agency demonstrating that the promised results have been achieved. such report having been issued more than six months after the results were achieved.
+- (a) Abusive conduct generally.
+It is an abusive telemarketing act or practice and a violation of this Rule for any seller or telemarketer to engage in the following conduct: - (1) Threats, intimidation, or the use of profane or obscene language; - (2) Requesting or receiving payment of any fee or consideration for goods or services represented to remove derogatory information from, or improve, a person's credit history, credit record, or credit rating until: - (i) The time frame in which the seller has represented all of the goods or services will be provided to that person has expired; and - (ii) The seller has provided the person with documentation in the form of a consumer report from a consumer reporting agency demonstrating that the promised results have been achieved, such report having been issued more than six months after the results were achieved.
 Nothing in this Rule should be construed to affect the requirement in the Fair Credit Reporting Act, 15 U.S.C.
 1681, that a consumer report may only be obtained for a specified permissible purpose; - (3) Requesting or receiving payment of any fee or consideration from a person for goods or services represented to recover or otherwise assist in the return of money or any other item of value paid for by, or promised to, that person in a previous telemarketing transaction, until seven (7) business days after such money or other item is delivered to that person.
-This provision shall not apply to goods or services provided to a person by a licensed at- - (4) Requesting or receiving payment of any fee or consideration in advance of obtaining a loan or other extension of credit when the seller or telemarketer has guaranteed or represented a high likelihood of success in obtaining or arranging a loan or other extension of credit for a person;

-(5)(i) Requesting or receiving payment of any fee or consideration for any debt relief service until and unless:
+This provision shall not apply to goods or services provided to a person by a licensed attorney: - (4) Requesting or receiving payment of any fee or consideration in advance of obtaining a loan or other extension of credit when the seller or telemarketer has guaranteed or represented a high likelihood of success in obtaining or arranging a loan or other extension of credit for a person; - (5)(i) Requesting or receiving payment of any fee or consideration for any debt relief service until and unless: - (A) The seller or telemarketer has renegotiated, settled, reduced, or otherwise altered the terms of at least one